baconpaul/six-sines/doc/design.md

 - Write some semblance of a manual

 THINGS I DIDNT GET TO FOR 1.0
+- An output per OP wher each output is just the solo OP * Main ADSR (and zero if the OP is off)
 - AM is somehow not quiet intuitive.
 Modulator signal to zero results in 'no output' but it sort of intuitively should me 'no modulation'
 - 90%-100% of internal nyquist mute fades (maybe ship without this tho)